Step-by-Step Redis Cluster Slot Migration Guide

 Dst-->>C: value

-For Redis 7.x environments, leverage MIGRATE with AUTH2 if ACLs are enforced, and monitor cluster_stats_migrate_failed in INFO CLUSTER to detect network timeouts or key serialization errors.
+For Redis 7.x environments, leverage MIGRATE with AUTH2 if ACLs are enforced, and inspect MIGRATE return values alongside redis-cli --cluster check output to detect network timeouts or key serialization errors.

 import redis